QGEP/docs/fr/_sources/pgadmin/install.txt

 Linux
 -----

-Debian based distros
+Debian/Ubuntu based distros
 ^^^^^^^^^^^^^^^^^^^^

-Depending if you're root or not you can install pgAdmin by running one of the following commands:
+You can install pgAdmin by running the following command:

-- ``apt-get install pgadmin3``
-- ``sudo apt-get install pgadmin3``
+``sudo apt-get install pgadmin3``

 Fedora based distros
 ^^^^^^^^^^^^^^^^^^^^

-``yum install pgadmin3``
+``sudo yum install pgadmin3``

 Suse based distros
 ^^^^^^^^^^^^^^^^^^

-``zypper install pgadmin3``
+``sudo zypper install pgadmin3``

 .. note::

- All the commands presented above should work when done as the *root* user If you're not root, you can add ``sudo`` in front of each command in order to get superuser privileges.
+ All the commands presented above assume that you are logged in as a user with sudo (admin) privileges.
+ On certain systems it may be required to use the command ``su`` to become the *root* user and then issue the above command without the ``sudo`` prefix.